 The new Bayesian inference method proposed in this work addresses the issue of underestimation of the uncertainty in the model parameters due to model error, mentioned in [24], arising from multiple measurements available for a structure or measurements available for members of a population of identically manufactured structures [18,19].
-The proposed method offers an alternative to HBM methods recently proposed in the literature [21,2525] to correctly address the uncertainty in the model parameters.
+The proposed method offers an alternative to HBM methods recently proposed in the literature [21,25] to correctly address the uncertainty in the model parameters.
 Based on the proposed framework, uncertainties are embedded in the model parameters by assigning a Normal distribution with mean and covariance constituting the hyperparameters to be estimated using Bayesian inference.
 The posterior distribution of hyper parameters of the model parameters is directly computed by Bayes theorem applied on KL-div measures between the model predicted PDF and the PDF of the experimental data.
-In particular, the proposed framework is applicable when the statistics of the measured quantities are available.
+In particular, the proposed framework is applicable for the case where the full datasets are not available and only the PDF/statistics of the measurements are available.
+Therefore, its application is more universal than HBM in a sense of the availability of PDFs or statistics of the measurements.
 Computationally efficient and insightful analytical expressions for the posterior distribution of the hyperparameters were developed for the case for which the PDFs are approximated by Normal distributions.
 In particular, Normal distributions for the predictions arise when the output QoI depend linearly on the model parameters.
 In this case the posterior PDF of the model parameters depends on the lower two moments of the respective PDFs.
 This representation of the posterior is also used for non-Gaussian PDFs to approximate the uncertainty in the model parameters.
 For nonlinear relations between the output QoI and the model parameters, the univariate dimension reduction method (UDRM) is used to efficiently estimate the involved multi-dimensional integrals for the lower two moments of model predicted PDF.